ludvikjerabek/StopSaver/README.md

 ### Safety Features

 If the the user session is locked Stop Saver will disable.
-This is to prevent battery drain as well as preventing sleep when an explicit lock was requested.
+This is to prevent battery drain (eg. closing laptop lid to travel) there will be an option to enable/disable this behavior in the future.

 ### Performance